CosmaVergari/os161-vm/README.md

 Here is a brief description of each field:

-- `permissions` describes what operations can be performed on the segment (R/W/X, STACK) and can assume only one of the constant values declared in the header file, the logic should follow what has been said at the beginning of the chapter
+- `permissions` describes what operations can be performed on the pages of the segment (R/W/X, STACK) and it can assume only one of the constant values declared in the header file, the logic should follow what has been said at the beginning of the chapter
 - `file_size` contains the information of how long the segment is in the ELF file
 - `file_offset` contains the offset inside the file where the considered segment begins at
 - `base_vaddr` is the starting virtual address of the segment, so any access of the declaring process to a virtual address within `base_vaddr` and `base_vaddr + mem_size` will be inside this segment